The Sturge-Weber Foundation Awards Dr. Naiem T. Issa with 2020 Lisa’s Research Grant

-This year, the Sturge-Weber Foundation was able to provide much needed funding to two researchers through the generous donation of an anonymous donor.
-The Lisa’s Fellowship Grant is an annual fellowship grant that is awarded to researchers who have projects that specifically further the medical research being done for Sturge-Weber syndrome and other Port-Wine birthmark conditions.
+The Sturge-Weber Foundation was able to provide much needed funding to two researchers through the generous donation of an anonymous donor.
+The Lisa’s Catalyst Grant is an annual fellowship grant that is awarded to researchers who have projects that specifically further the medical research being done for Sturge-Weber syndrome and other Port-Wine birthmark conditions.

 Sebastien Gauvrit, Ph.D., received $25,000 for his project “Investigating Sturge-Weber syndrome vascular defects using zebra fish”.
 Dr. Gauvrit is at the Max Planck Institute for Heart and Lung Research/Department of Developmental Genetics.
 This project will: generate novel genetic tools in zebra fish to model SWS.